Bend light and color with prism photography.

 Set up a prism photoshoot.

 A good prism photograph still has to be a good photograph.
-For the best prism photography results, do everything you’d normally do to set up a good portrait, headshot or wedding photoshoot.
+For the best prism photography results, do everything you’d normally do to set up a good portrait, headshot, or wedding photoshoot.
 “I never start with the prism right out of the gate,” says Hurd.
 “I always make sure the subjects are in a good light.
 All of the fundamentals that make a good portrait need to be the foundation.”

 The amount of light that enters your camera is critical to achieve good results with a prism.
 You want to focus on close-proximity subjects while using a lens that’s made for nearby subjects.
 “It really helps to have a prime lens with a shallow depth of field.
 I don’t really recommend it with a zoom lens,” says Hurd.
 “Any focal length is fine.
 The aperture is the most critical part of it.”
 Aperture is the opening in the camera that determines how much light hits your camera sensor.
 This can be adjusted in your camera settings.
 Hurd recommends using an aperture of at least 2.8, which lets in a fair amount of light.

 Work with a manual focus to get the most out of prism effects.
-This will allow you to quickly adjust the relation of your lens to the prism, your subject and the light.
+This will allow you to quickly adjust the relation of your lens to the prism, your subject, and the light.

 While prism photography thrives on sunlight, direct overhead light, like outdoors at noon, is not optimal for prism effects.
 “Shooting in direct light is very different with a prism,” says photographer Stephanie DeFranco.
 “It’s very, very harsh.
-My advice is to find something like fairy lights or a torch and shoot toward it to see what effect it makes.”
+My advice is to find something like fairy lights or a flashlight and shoot toward it to see what effect it makes.”

 A prism used to distort a photo taken of a person